cucumber/docs/content/cucumber/configuration.md

 # Type Registry Configuration

 {{% block "java" %}}
-The type registry is used to configure parameter and data table types.
+The type registry is used to configure parameter types and data table types.
 It can be configured by placing an implementation of `cucumber.api.TypeRegistryConfigurer` on the glue path.

+For instance, the following `TypeRegistryConfiguration.java` registers a `ParameterType` of type Integer, and a `DataTableType` of type ItemQuantity.

 ```java
 public class TypeRegistryConfiguration implements TypeRegistryConfigurer {